Vishesh-Gupta/Course-Notes-UW/Computer Science/CS 246/Lecture 9.md

 A function inside a class is a `member function` or `method`.

 A method can only be called sign an object of class.
 A method has access to the fields od the ovject on which the method was called.

+All methods have a hidden parameter -> name is "this", which points to the object on which the method was called.

+billy.grade() inside grade this == &billy

+I like to use `this` when I need to use `this` - Nomair Naeem.

+this is a contant pointer

+<b>Initializing objects </b>
+Student billy{80, 50, 75} where these values need to be compile time constants.

+In C++, you can write special methods called constructors to initialize objects.